zephyrproject-rtos/zephyr/samples/drivers/lora/send/README.rst

 the encoding settings and send data over the radio.

-Transmitted messages can be received by building and flashing the accompanying LoRa receive sample on another board.
+Transmitted messages can be received by building and flashing the accompanying LoRa receive sample :zephyr:code-sample:`lora-receive` on another board within range.

 Building and Running
 ********************